nasa-gibs/worldview/config/default/common/config/metadata/layers/amsre/AMSRUE_Sea_Ice_Brightness_Temp_89V.md

 Brightness temperature data are particularly useful for sea ice studies because of the relatively high contrast in emissivities between open water and sea ice.

-The imagery resolution is 2 km and sensor resolution is 6.25 km.
+The imagery resolution is 2 km in the Geographic projection and 1 km in the Arctic and Antarctic projections, and the sensor resolution is 6.25 km.
 The temporal resolution was daily.

 References: AU_SI6 [doi:10.5067/NX1R09ORNOZN](https://doi.org/10.5067/NX1R09ORNOZN)